calevans/TickTalk/README.md

 This idea fits the bill.
 It serves absolutely no other purpose other than to illustrate the new [Asynchronous Signal Handling (without TICKs)
 ](https://wiki.php.net/rfc/async_signals) feature of PHP 7.1.

+**This is not a Docker tutorial.** Yes.
+It uses Docker.
+If you know anything at all about Docker, and have it installed, you can probably figure out what is going on.

 ## Files
 - **Dockerfile**